UnrealMultiple/TShockPlugin/Autoclear/README.en.md

-# AutoClear intelligent automatic sweeping ground
+# Autoclear intelligent automatic sweeping floor

 > Warning: This page is translated by MACHINE, which may lead to POOR QUALITY or INCORRECT INFORMATION, please read with CAUTION!

-- Author: Dadou [MUTE adaptation 1447], liver Emperor Xien updated
+- Author: soybean seed [Mute adaptation 1447], updated by Gan Di Xi 'en.
-- Source: TSHOCK Chinese official group
+- Source: TShock Chinese official group
-- The number of local items reaches a certain value and starts to clean up the time
+- When the number of items on the ground reaches a certain value, the countdown to cleaning begins.
-- What/which type of items can be customized
+- You can customize which/which items are not cleaned.

 ## Update log